enonic/npm-react-components/README.md

 ## Usage

-**Not really intended for separate installation or use outside of React4xp.** Part of the [react4xp NPM bundle](https://www.npmjs.com/package/react4xp).
+**Not really intended for separate installation or use outside of React4xp.** Part of the [react4xp package](https://www.npmjs.com/package/react4xp).
 Better start with the [React4xp introduction](https://developer.enonic.com/templates/react4xp).

 ### Two kinds of components